Azure-Samples/aks-workload-identity-terraform/README.md

 }
 ```

-### MySQL Flexible server
+### MySQL flexible Server

 It is defined in [mysql](./terraform/infra/modules/mysql/) module.
 It creates:

 * A User-Assigned Managed Identity.
-This will be the identity associated to MySQL server.
+This will be the identity associated to MySQL Server.
 Among other features not related to this scenario, it is used to retrieve information from Azure AD about the users connecting to the server.
 If you plan to use RBAC features, such as granting permissions to groups, you will need to assign elevated permissions to this identity.
 See this [article](https://learn.microsoft.com/azure/mysql/flexible-server/concepts-azure-ad-authentication#permissions) for more details.
-* A MySQL Flexible server.
+* A MySQL flexible Server.
 It is configured to use Azure AD authentication.
 The identity created in the previous step is associated to the server.
 * A MySQL AAD admin.
 * A firewall rule to allow current machine to connect to the server.
 * Create a database.